uofmelectricboat/.github/profile/README.md

 ### Programming Environment Overview

 The electronic hardware components on our boat (like sensors and actuators) are programmed using software provided by New Eagle.
-We have free access to New Eagle’s Raptor Toolchain (i.e. Raptor-Dev and Raptor Cal) ($9600 worth of software!) due to our use of the Raptor GCM.
+We have free access to New Eagle’s Raptor Toolkit (i.e. Raptor-Dev and Raptor Cal) ($9600 worth of software!) due to our use of the Raptor GCM.

 Typically, we would program our electronic hardware using languages like C or Python to implement low-level driver code provided by manufacturers.
-The Raptor Toolchain simplifies this process, allowing us to use MATLAB Simulink (supplemented with additional Raptor libraries) to program the VCU.
+The Raptor Toolkit simplifies this process, allowing us to use MATLAB Simulink (supplemented with additional Raptor libraries) to program the VCU.
 Additionally, we use Vector CANalyzer software to program the CAN bus and Kvaser Database Editor to create the DBC files.

-### Getting Started: Setup Guide & Platform Compatibility
+#### Getting Started: Setup Guide & Platform Compatibility

 See the software setup guide [here](https://docs.google.com/document/d/1cnFTK1jpPUwSgk5_LYbEjfsr6MsOQiAcEhOZyKOdtkA).
 Please note that all Raptor tools are only compatible with Windows.
 For Mac users who wish to view and operate the Raptor software, we recommend using CAEN computers.